RodionLodza/FastPool/README.md

 <br />

 ## How to install?
-Download `FastPool.unitypackage` and using UnityPackageManager.
+Download `FastPool.unitypackage` and use UnityPackageManager.
 <br />
 <br />